deepak-appinventiv/checkpoint_doc/docs/quivio/components/customLoader.md

 # CustomLoader

-The `CustomLoader` component is a full-screen loading indicator designed for React Native applications.
+The `CustomLoader` component is a full-screen loading indicator designed for applications.
 It displays a centered activity spinner that overlays other content, making it ideal for showing loading states during async operations.

 ## Usage